coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 47 #100DaysOfCode

+Decided to go to TypeScript Tuesday by Virtual Cofee again, it was nice to see other people work on code!

 Day 46 #100DaysOfCode

 Went to an event called TypeScript Tuesdays by Virtual Coffee, it was really cool to see experienced developers work and learn on something that I'm studying!